-Quick Fix: 3 Easy Tips How to Find and Reset Fuel Cut Off Switch (Inertia Switch) on Ford Fiesta
+Quick Fix: 3 Easy Tips How to Find and Reset Fuel Cut Off Switch on Any Car

 Many vehicles come with fuel pump shut off switches.
 Inertia switch is a security measure implemented by car manufacturers in order to shut off the fuel supply in case of a car crash or some accident where vehicle comes to a sudden stop instantly.

-To start the engine after car accident you need to find fuel cut off switch location (car inertial switch) and reset it
+To start the engine after a car accident you need to find fuel cut off switch location (car inertia switch) and reset it

 - First, open the glove compartment

 - Pull out the glove compartment by firmly pressing left side toward inner section

 - Look for device with rubber yellow cap on it